nikumar1206/daily_projects/w7d5/README.md

 ## CSS Review

-Take general questions questions on AA_Times.
+Take general questions on AA_Times.

-No need to spend too much time here since they've had two days to work on it and should have asked questions during the project.
+No need to spend too much time here since they should have asked plenty of questions during the two days.

 Consider reviewing these topics:
 - The Box Model: Padding, border, margin
-- Different display properties, specifically block, inline, inline-block and flex
+- Different `display` properties.
+Specifically block, inline, inline-block and flex.
-- Talk about the position property, specifically `relative` vs `absolute`
+- Talk about the `position` property, specifically `relative` vs `absolute`.

 Some of them will still hate CSS after today.
 Tell them that styling is important: recruiters are more likely to take a closer look at their full-stack projects if they look good.